salma553/springboot-prometheus/README.md

 # springboot-prometheus
-springboot with h2 in-memory database prometheus and grafana
+springboot with h2 in-memory database. prometheus and grafana